Code-Institute-Submissions/SnapCards/README.md

     }

  ````
 #### Can Card Flip
 The below logic stipulates 3 not conditions that need to be in that state before a card can be flipped.
+This statement is true unless one of the three conditions is not not in their default state/value, So if not this.selected(default is true) so if this .selected is false and the card is not previously matched including it is not already selected the current card of being checked then return true and the card can flip
  ````
- // can the card flip conditions
+// This statement is true unless one of the three conditions is not not in their default state/value, So if not this.selected(default is true) so if this .selected is false and the card is not previously matched including it is not already selected the current card of being checked then return true and the card can flip
     canCardFlip(card){
         return !this.selected && !this.matchedCards.includes(card) && card !== this.cardCheck;
     }